Construction and vacant land loans

 If the land is registered

-If the land is registered you will need only need one loan.
+If the land is registered you will need only one loan.
 Once the land is your property and settled, you will begin making mortgage repayments against the land loan amount.
 As construction starts on your property the bank will make progress payments to the builder and your mortgage repayments will go up each time a progress repayment is made.
 In most cases there are 4-6 progress stages in the construction of property before it is completed.

 Once your property is completed you will be making loan repayments on the full amount of your construction costs and land.